stefanjacobs/tutorials/01-docker-host-multipass/README.md

 if you do not need it, just stop it - and it will not eat up precious resources, nice!
 Well done!

-## Setup host as using the dockerhost
+## Setup the host to use the dockerhost

 You have to have docker installed (not the daemon oder the server).
 For MacOS this is e.g.